Stochastic Oscillator

 where n is the period of the %D line.
 If the standard 3 period %D line is used, then it is the sum of the last three %K values divided by 3.

-How is the Stochastic Oscillator used?
+How to use the Stochastic Oscillator

 There are a number of ways in which the Stochastic Oscillator can be used.
 Extreme readings occur when the faster moving %K line nears 100 or 0.
 When the %K line is near 100, the security is thought to be overbought and when it is near 0, the security is thought to be oversold.
 However, the security can remain overbought or oversold for a while.